12 AutoML using metamorph pipelines

 To show the power of pipelines, I start with doing the simplest possible pipeline, and expand then on it.

-we can already chain train and test with usual functions:
+We can already chain train and test with usual functions:

 (->>